Platform9-Community/csi/rook/internal-ceph/1.2.5/README.md

 # Prerequisites:
 We have tested Rook with following configuration on the cluster:
-1. Platform9 Freedom Plan (a free tier account is required) with three worker nodes and one Master node
+1. Platform9 Freedom Plan (a free tier) with three worker nodes and one Master node
-2. Each worker node should have at least one free unformatted disk of size 10GiB attached to it.
+2. Each worker node should have at least three free disks each of 10GB in size attached to it
-3. Metallb loadbalancer configured on bare metal cluster for enabling optional dashboard.
+3. Metallb loadbalancer configured on bare metal cluster
-4. Flannel or Calico for CNI.
+4. Flannel for CNI.
 5. Worker node size: 2VPUs x 8GB Memory (4VPU x 16GB recommended)
-6. Master node size: 2VCPU x 8GB Memory (4VPU x 16GB recommended)
+6. Master node size: 2VCPU x 8GB Memory
-7. 'lvm2' is required on Ubuntu 16.04.
-Ubuntu 18.04 comes pre installed with lvm2.

-# Note:
-There may be additional prerequisites for CentOS.
-The deployment will work with any platform9 plans.

-# Deploying the rook v1.4.6 with internal ceph on kubernetes:
+# Deploying the rook v1.2.5 on kubernetes:

 Clone the Kool Kubernetes repository on any machine from where the kubectl can deploy json manifests to your kubernetes cluster.